-A friend at Warner Bros. who had served as inspiration for the Eels tracks Susan’s House and Beautiful Freak, had suggested the retreat, where he was to spend the next ten days without communicating of any kind.
-Although E has never specified where it was that he had visited in the early weeks of 1998, author Tim Grierson hints that it was most likely the California Vipassana Center, who describe their therapeutic process as being ‘for the total eradication of mental impurities and the resultant highest happiness of full liberation.’
-Despite not being able to talk or write, E had been told the story by Sean Coleman, a close friend whom he had collaborated with on an early solo album, 1993’s Broken Toy Shop.
-While some of his details would be inaccurate, describing Temple as a ‘serial killer,’ E became fascinated with the tale and, against the rules of the retreat, broke away from the group and took refuge in a bathroom where he wrote the lyrics for what would eventually become Souljacker part II.
+The personal tragedies were beginning to take their toll and so perhaps some time away from family, friends and the music industry was what E would need to come to terms with his life.
+One of E’s former girlfriends, who had served as inspiration for the Eels tracks Susan’s House and Beautiful Freak, had suggested the retreat, where he was to spend the next ten days without communication of any kind.
+Although E had never specified where he had visited in the early weeks of 1998, author Tim Grierson hinted that it was most likely the California Vipassana Centre, who describe their therapeutic process as being ‘for the total eradication of mental impurities and the resultant highest happiness of full liberation.’
+Despite not being allowed to talk or write, E had been told the story of Bernard Temple by Sean Coleman, a close friend whom he had collaborated with on an earlier solo album.
+While some of his details would be inaccurate, describing Temple as a ‘serial killer,’ E became fascinated with the tale and, against the rules of the retreat, broke away from the group to develop the seed for what would become their fourth studio album, Souljacker.

-When E returned home from his meditation, he had begun to develop the concept for an album which, unlike Electro-Shock Blues, would not be told from the first-person perspective and instead portrayed an array of outrageous characters.
-Soon afterwards, Eels – then consisting of E, long-time drummer Butch and new bassist Adam Siegel – had reconvened in a studio for rehearsals in preparation for their upcoming Electro-Shock Blues tour and it was during these sessions that another track, Souljacker part I, would begin to develop.
-The song told the story of a young couple, Johnny and Mary, brother and sister who indulged in their incestious love affair in a ‘trailer park of broken hearts.’
-Eventually, E decided to change the name from Mary to Sally in order to avoid confusion with another track, Mother Mary, which would surface several years later on their sixth album, Blinking Lights and Other Revelations.
-Souljacker part I was first previewed during the Electro-Shock tour and recorded during the sessions for their next album, Daisies of the Galaxy, the following spring.
+When E returned home from his meditation, he had begun to develop the concept for an album which would portray as assortment of outrageous characters.
+Soon afterwards, Eels – then consisting of E, long-time drummer Butch and bassist Adam Siegel – had reconvened in a studio for rehearsals in preparation for their upcoming tour and it was during these sessions that Souljacker Part I would begin to take shape.
+The song told the story of a young couple, Johnny and Mary, brother and sister who indulge in their incestuous love affair in a ‘trailer park of broken hearts.’
+Souljacker Part I was first previewed on the subsequent Electro-Shock tour and recorded during the sessions for their next album, Daisies of the Galaxy, the following spring.

-With Siegel having performed bass on Souljacker part I, which had been recorded almost a year earlier, E and Butch had surrounded themselves with a new group of musicians.
-While Parish would perform several different instruments, including a melodica and stylophone, bass would be handled by Koool G Murder, a Los Angeles-based hip hop DJ and guitarist who would co-write the song Fresh Feeling with E. Joe Gore, an alumnus of UCLA, leant his guitar skills to two tracks, What is This Note? and Bus Stop Boxer.
+With Siegel having performed bass on Souljacker Part I, which had been recorded almost a year earlier, E and Butch had surrounded themselves with a new group of musicians.
+While Parish would perform several different instruments, including a melodica and stylophone, bass would be handled by Koool G Murder, a Los Angeles-based hip hop DJ and guitarist who would co-write the song Fresh Feeling with E. Joe Gore, an alumnus of UCLA who leant his guitar skills to two tracks.
 Programming on six of the twelve songs that would make their way onto the album were handled by Ryan Boesch, whose experience as an engineer and mixer with the likes of Lit and Foo Fighters would come into practice on several songs.

 Reviews for Souljacker were mostly positive when it was released a few days later, with NME saying, ‘Souljacker’s songs rock harder than most of E’s nu-metal enemies.
 But what’s really terrifying is that E’s just warming up.
 The next album will be a killer – and probably feature one on backing vocals.’
 Drowned in Sound added, ‘This is by no means an essential album, if one could really exist.
 It is, however, a great addition to the Eels’ already strong back-catalogue and an album you will surely come back to again and again whenever you forget the potency of a cocktail of childhood sweethearts, dog-faced boys and nasty guitars.’